GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 * ClientCall, a user defined function, is invoked.
 This function sends PCollection elements to the backend node.
 Based on the response of the clientCall respective counters are incremented.

 The variables which stores the total number of requested and accepted requests are zeroed out after a certain interval of time (defaults to 1 min).
 This reset speeds up client recovery if server throughput was limited due to limitations on the server side not caused by the client.

+### Limitations
+* When the Dynamic Throttling Transform is used inside FixedWindows, the state is restricted per key per window and rejection probability as well as the throughput rate is calculated per window.
+This can cause an overlap of a fixed window that processes the current events with the other fixed windows which are processing backlog; thus causing a higher rate of events sent to the external service.

 ### Library testing: HTTP Server with Throttling capabilities